Liquidised Foods vs Thickened Liquids: The IDDSI Difference Explained

 However, when someone prefers foods with complex flavors and familiar comfort meals (like potato mash, curry, or pie fillings), they typically prefer liquidized food preparations.

-The choice depends on how severe someone’s swallowing difficulties are and what they can handle safely, which is why understanding your severity level of dysphagia is important.
+The choice depends on how severe someone's swallowing difficulties are and what they can handle safely, which is why understanding the severity level of dysphagia is important.

 Here’s a table to sum up the differences between liquidized foods and thickened liquids: